Send Feedback

 ex | s

-By using the parted (p) attribute on sym, a query for a single ticker like select from trade where sym=`AAPL doesn't need to scan the whole sym vector; it knows exactly where the AAPL data starts and ends on the disk.
-Less I/O means faster queries!
+By using the parted (p) attribute on sym, a query for a single ticker like select from trade where sym in `AAPL`GOOG doesn't need to scan the whole sym vector; it knows exactly where AAPL and GOOG data start and end on the disk.
+Less I/O means faster queries.

 Acting as a database